-My goal was to study every single New Testament scripture that speaks to the issue of our eternal security.
+My goal was to study every single New Testament scripture that speaks to the issue of your eternal security.
 All told, I found 300 scriptures that are used either to support or attack the idea of “once saved, always saved.”
 I then filtered every scripture through the lens of Jesus and his finished work to see what I might learn.
-And what did I find?
+What did I find?

 Lay down your razors because once shaved, always shaved.
 Haha!

 Seriously, in my heart I have always known that I am secure in my Father’s love.
 He holds me, he keeps me, and he will never let me go.

 But many people are not secure.
 They’ve been told they have to abide, continue, hold fast to end, overcome, obey, endure, and otherwise do things to stay saved.
 Naturally, this unsettles them.
 What if I don’t do what God expects of me?
 What if I stumble at the last hurdle?
 What then?

 If this is you, this series ought to help.
 I’m going to look at some of the toughest scriptures I can find.
 After we unpackage these scriptures in light of who Christ is and what he has done for us, you’re going to be so blessed.
 You’re going to want to shout and thank Jesus from the roof-tops.

 But before we jump in to this Bible study, let’s take a moment to polish our spectacles and check for cracks in the lenses.